consulthys/logstash-input-rets/README.md

 ## Documentation

-The RETS input plugin can be configured very simply.
-Each `rets` input will allow you to send as many queries as desired against a single [MLS RETS server](www.reso.org/specifications).
+The RETS input plugin can be configured very simply as shown below.
+Each `rets` input allows you to send as many queries as desired against a single [MLS RETS server](www.reso.org/specifications).

 The retrieved fields will be stored at the event root level by default (unless the `target` field is configured).